 We use technology to reach people both online and offline to connect them to an even greater food experience.
-For many shoppers, high-tech adds to personalization with suggested purchases and targeted offers based on their histories in the cafe.
-This high-tech meets high-touch approach delivers warmth and friendliness to enrich the à la Carte technology features, available upon request:
+For to connect them to an even greater loop as perience.
+For many shoppins, high-tech adds to personalization with suggested purchases and targeted offers based on their histories in the cale.
+This high-tech meets high-touch approach delivers warmth and francliness to enrich the customer experience at all touchooints à la Carte technology features, available upon request: